iona-b/blog-posts/Rails and RSpec/README.md

 The rest of our tests will follow the same pattern as the create test.
 We first create an it do ... end block describing what the test does, before filling in the code which checks if the action was successful.

-Here, we want to check if we can **read** the instance of the instance we created at the beginning.
+Here, we want to check if we can **read** the instance we created at the beginning.
 In this test, we find the song with the same title as the original @song instance and check if the result equals @song.
 If it does, our test has been successful.
 If not, there's a problem with our read action.

 ```ruby
 it 'checks that a song can be read' do